mark-ruddy/django_blog/README.md

 # django_blog

-Demo blog application with tagging, commenting and sorting Attempts to connect to a Postgresql database named "blog" under user "blog"
+Demo blog application with tagging, commenting and sorting
+Expects a Postgresql database named 'blog' which is used to store the posts

 Migrate database tables and start app with the below commands:
 ```